carnesen/p-env/readme.md

 // my-app
 ```

+In the example above, the `AppEnv` constructor parses `process.env` and assigns the parsed values to the instance as `APP_NAME`, `PORT`, etc.

 Every field in the schema must have a default value.
 When `NODE_ENV` _is not_ `"production"` the default value will be used if a value is not provided in the process environment.
 When `NODE_ENV` _is_ `"production"`, the default value is ignored unless that field has `optional: true`.

-The schema `safeParseProcessEnv` method returns `{ success: true, value: <the parsed process.env>}` if there are no validation/parse errors or `{ success: false, reason: <validation/parse error messages>}` otherwise.
-The schema `parseProcessEnv` method returns the parsed result value or throws if there's a validation/parse error.
+If a non-optional value is not present, a `PEnvError` is thrown.

 ## API